 The organ is a new 40 stop instrument by Kenneth Tickell, the installation of which was completed in October 2009.
 More details of the new instrument can be found in the attached article for the 2010 Newsletter by the Organist (download article >).

-The annual Inn choral concert on the eve of Ascension Day marks Ascension Day (the Chapel's dedication festival) with a celebration of the music making of the Chapel with this small ‘mini-festival’; we will do so again on 24 May 2017.
-For more information and how to book please click here.
+The annual Inn choral concert on the eve of Ascension Day marks Ascension Day (the Chapel's dedication festival) with a celebration of the music making of the Chapel with this small ‘mini-festival’; we will do so again in 2018, details coming soon.

 With its fine acoustics for music, the Chapel is well suited for concerts, and these are a feature of the Inn’s calendar.